--Laid 3/4 inch pressure treated plywood on top of the metal floor
+-Liquid nailed and 3/4 inch pressure treated plywood on top of the metal floor

 -We replaced the bus driver chair with a back seat to a transit van.
 Making it so you can fit two people upfront and also remove the seat easily or turn it around and have extra seating for when the bus is parked

 We also installed an outside bar table that is made out of a piece of cedar and moved the emergency windows to be in front of the kitchen and flipped them sideways so they swing out on their sides and fully open up the kitchen to the outside.